-How To Sell My Business
+How To Sell My Business In The Open Market

 To sell a business successfully it takes much planning, experience and strategic positioning of a sale of a business.
 American Fortune’s marketing and advertising campaigns produce many inquiries.
 However, our goal is to insure that all marketing and advertising of businesses for sale is discrete and prevents anyone from identifying the name or location of your business.
 We carefully select and utilize local, regional and national media to advertise the sale of your business.
 Additionally we perform research and then target potential buyers with strategic marketing campaigns.
 Also, since we are recognized in the market for Mergers & Acquisitions and Selling of Businesses we receive numerous inquiries from Industry Buyers, Individual Buyers, Strategic and other buyers.